MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privacy-management-policies.md

   - U.S. Patriot Act Enhanced
   - U.S. Personally Identifiable Information (PII) Data Enhanced
   - U.S. State Breach Notification Laws Enhanced
-- **Individual sensitive info types**: By choosing specific types of sensitive information yourself, like Social Security numbers or driver’s license information, you can customize your own group or groups of data of to look out for.
+- **Individual sensitive info types**: By choosing specific sensitive information types yourself, like Social Security numbers or driver’s license information, you can customize your own group or groups of data of to look out for.
 This wizard allows you to select from the complete list of sensitive information types within privacy management.
 Each information type has its own properties.
 Use the info button beside any of them for details and notes about recommended settings.
 If you create more than one group, the wizard lets you apply Boolean operators to relate them and define their order of operations.

 If you use pre-set classification groups, you cannot also select individual types or create your own groups.
 For the most flexibility, choose individual sensitive info types.
 To utilize the most common standards, choose from the classification groups.

 #### Test your policy

 If you would like to assess a new policy before fully activating it, set your policy to test mode.
 Test mode enables you to look for matches from the last 30 days, gauge the policy’s behavior, and review the types of alerts generated.
-We recommend running test policies for at least 5 days to get representative results.
+We recommend running test policies for at least five days to get representative results.
 You have the option during the test phase to edit and adjust the policy’s settings.
 After you have gained insights from running the test, you can proceed to turn on the policy.
-Note that while a policy is running in test mode, no user notification mails will be delivered.
+While a policy is running in test mode, no user notification mails will be delivered.

 #### Set user email notifications